Sleep is imperative to our health and wellness. Without adequate sleep, we wouldn’t have healthy physical and mental development.

 Finding the right way to sleep is easier said than done, especially if you sleep with a partner.
 Engaging in a good sleep hygiene routine can help you obtain better sleep.
 Additionally, you can try the following tips for better sleep:

-- Pick the Right Bedding: Invest in a new mattress and bedding that is comfortable for you.
+- Pick the Right Bedding: Find the best mattress and bedding to feel comfortable at night.
 Research has found that people who upgraded their mattress and bedding experienced less pain and had an increase in sleep quality.

 - Diffuse Essential Oils: There is evidence to suggest that scents like lavender have a calming effect and promote relaxation.